-Cujo is also a strong contender, and if you purchase the $250 version, you’ll have access to services for life.
+Cujo is also a strong contender.
+Each Cujo comes with a lifetime subscription, so there’s no monthly fee to worry about.
 However, I advise that you only purchase Cujo if you have a technical understanding of how your network works as it requires port forwarding.

 Our rating on AKITA is TBD as it’s not yet on the market.

 Finally, for on-the-go internet security, the obvious winner (and the only contender) is Keezel.